Negative emissions: why, what, how?

 In order to stabilise global warming at any level, emissions of carbon dioxide, the main greenhouse gas, need to be eliminated; reducing them is not enough.
 Other greenhouse gases such as methane also need to be constrained.

 However, in sectors such as agriculture and aviation, bringing emissions to zero may not be possible.
 Therefore, the only approach is to draw sufficient greenhouse gases from the atmosphere to balance out emissions that remain – so that emissions reach ‘net zero’.

-If negative emissions balance positive emissions over a period of time, global warming should then stabilise.
+If negative emissions and positive emissions are balanced, global warming should stabilise.
 Currently the only greenhouse gas for which negative emissions are feasible at scale is carbon dioxide.

 How much is needed, and when?